 What this medicine is used for

-Zolmitriptan belongs to a group of medicines called serotonin agonists.
-These medicines are used to relieve migraine.
+Zolmitriptan is used to relieve migraine headaches.
+It belongs to a group of medicines called serotonin agonists.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed this medicine for another reason.

 This medicine is available only with a doctor's prescription.